enishoca/pimatic-mochad-monitor/README.md

 #### Devices
 ------------
 This plugin has two devices
- -MochadSimpleController  - used to recieve X10 commands -MochadSimpleSwitch  - used to send on/off commands to X10 switches and dimmers
+ - MochadSimpleController  - used to recieve X10 commands
+ - MochadSimpleSwitch  - used to send on/off commands to X10 switches and dimmers

 Add them under the devices section -